alcrene/smttask/docs/usage_examples.rst

 Filtering the record store view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recreate the task which created a record
+Recreate the `Task` which created a record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+   from smttask import RecordStoreView as RSView rsview = RSView() rec = rsview.last rec.task

 Invalidate records
 ^^^^^^^^^^^^^^^^^^